jbpoline/jb-course-plan/jb-plan.md

 Lesson 1: Epistemiolgy and lesson from the past (2h)
 -----------------------------------------------------------------
-	- A word on Popper
+	- A word on Popper (falsifiability)
-		* falsifiability
-	- A word on Kuhn
-		* what makes a scientific revolution ?
+	- A word on Kuhn  (what makes a scientific revolution)
 	- Beyond Popper and Kuhn, lessons for today's neuroscience
+	- Reproducibility in life science

 Part II: The computational tools
 ============================================